 Those remaining in New York were required to live mostly on reservations.

 By 1800, the Iroquois had been reduced to a population of just 4,000 due to wars and diseases.

-Today, there are approximately 28,000 living in the United States and approximately 30,000 more in Canada In New York, the Cayuga, Mohawk, Onondaga, Oneida, Seneca, and Tuscarora Nations are federally recognized.
+Today, there are approximately 28,000 living in the United States and approximately 30,000 more in Canada.
+The Cayuga, Mohawk, Onondaga, Oneida, Seneca, and Tuscarora Nations are federally recognized in New York.
 The Oneida are also recognized in Wisconsin, and the Seneca-Cayuga Tribe is recognized in Oklahoma.